-This is the outline and supplementary material for a session which will be offered most semesters, beginning fall, 2013.
+This is the outline and supplementary material for a session which will be offered most semesters.
 Register and get dates, times, locations at Library Workshops.

 If you would like similar sessions customized for your department or group, please contact Ruth Lewis, firstname.lastname@example.org or your subject librarian.